 Off the canal sits the island of Mozambique, linked to the continent by a long bridge.
 During the Portuguese colonial period, it was the capital.
 It is on the list of World Heritage Sites, and UNESCO has praised its architecture.
 People live and work on the island, which has beautiful shores and a thriving community.
 In Stone Town, visitors can go back in time as they look at colonial buildings that have survived history, such as the fort, a chapel, and a hospital.
 But they shouldn’t miss the beautiful beach of Chocos Mar, where they can watch the sunset peacefully.

 4. Ponta Do Ouro

 Another beach town in the south of the country is Ponta do Ouro.
-Anyone who stays on the shores of this town will have a great time, thanks to the Mozambique Channel’s soothing breeze.
+Anyone who stays on the shores of this town will have a wonderful time, thanks to the Mozambique Channel’s soothing breeze.
 Tourists can start their day by exploring the area’s dune forests, shopping at the open-air market, and trying local foods from small restaurants or street vendors.
-After that, they can put their mats on the white-sand bay and let the sound of the waves help them reach nirvana.
+After that, they can put their mats on the white sand bay and let the sound of the waves help them reach nirvana.

-The Zambezi River runs through Tete, making it a good choice for tourists who want to stay in a city but still feel the call of the wild.
+The Zambezi River runs through Tete, making it an excellent choice for tourists who want to stay in a city but still feel the call of the wild.
 Start at the Boromo Church, mostly in ruins, and then stop by the Forte de So Tiago Maior do Tete, built in the 1600s.
-Tourists should first visit the natural spring in Village de Angónia and then tour the huge Cahora Bassa Dam, two very different places.
+Tourists should first visit the natural spring in Village de Angónia and then tour the huge Cahora Bassa Dam, two vastly separate places.
 Since the city is near a river, visitors shouldn’t miss seeing its waterfalls and rapids.
 They can relax in the hot springs of Monte Zumbo.

 6. Tofo and Inhambane